johnttaylor/pim/src/Storm/Utils/README.txt

 /** @namespace Storm::Utils

-The 'Utile' namespace is the home for a miscellaneous collection of functionality, classes, etc.
+The 'Utils' namespace is the home for a miscellaneous collection of functionality, classes, etc.

 */